iykmode/erigon/README.md

 Replace the placeholder, <server_public_IP>, in the host-dev with the public IP of your server.

-Replace the placeholders, <remote_login_user> and <remote_login_user>, in ansible.cfg with your "remote user" and "path to you private key file" respectively.
+Replace the placeholders, <remote_login_user> and <path_to_private_key>, in ansible.cfg with your "remote user" and "path to you private key file" respectively.

 ### Steps to run playbook